 In one of the older studies related to this field, researchers discovered guided imagery practice helped improve postoperative stress and wound healing.
 Much of this is due to the nature of meditation practice to ease anxiety, thus lessening the stress response of the body while healing.

 In 2013, Richard J. Davidson found that meditation reduces inflammation all the way down to the cellular level.
 In a study at the University of Wisconsin – Madison, the team found an extraordinary benefit of meditation: it actually changes the genes acting upon cellular structure in the body, reducing inflammation.

 6. It Helps You Digest Your Food

 Mindfulness has been shown many times to help people with inflammatory diseases such as irritable bowel syndrome.
 A study published in the journal Inflammatory Bowel Diseases found that participants who engaged in a mindfulness-based intervention showed increased effectiveness of digestion, less anxiety in relation to their condition, and an overall increase in quality of life.
-This was an 8-week mindfulness course, and the benefits were observed six months later in study participants.
+This was an 8-week mindfulness course, and the benefits of meditation practoce were observed six months later in study participants.

 7. Your Immune System Strengthens